By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 Ending Counselling

-By the end of counselling, the couple will be able to manage their behaviour themselves, without the need to consult a counsellor any further.
+By the end of counselling, the relationship (the couple or group) will be able to manage their behaviour more effectively themselves, without the need to consult a counsellor any further.

-Couples don’t have to have all their problems wiped away in order to leave counselling.
-Even after couples leave, relationship problems still come up, but the couple is able to deal with them better than they did before.
-They have no need to talk things over with a counsellor any longer.
+A couple does not have to wait until all their problems have been erased by counselling in order to leave.
+After couples leave, relationship problems still come up, but the couple are now able to deal with them better than they did before.
+They no longer have to talk things over with a counsellor.

-An advantage of this therapeutic approach is that the couple has learned to manage new/unknown problems as they arise.
+An advantage of this therapeutic approach is that the couple has learnt to manage new/unknown problems as they arise.

 Gay Male Couple